 What really makes people who they are?
 Personality is defined as “the combination of characteristics or qualities that form an individual’s unique character.”
 It is often misunderstood.
-Businessmen and teachers have been trying to figure out how to use the personality of their workers and students to maximize productivity since the early 1970s, when the idea was first made popular by psychologist Dr. Carl Jung.
-Personality can’t be seen or touched and yet significantly affects how people feel and experience their lives.
-It is highly correlated to learning and productivity.
+Businessmen and teachers have been trying to figure out how to use the personality of their workers and students to maximize productivity since at least the 1970s.
+Personality is correlated with learning and productivity.
 But does it relate to well-being and happiness?

 Extrovert vs Introvert

 Two major personality "types"—really, people who fall at two ends of a spectrum—are extroverts and introverts.
-These types are known to have unique ways of feeling re-energized and motivated.
 They each have characteristic ways of interacting with the world and processing information.

-Researchers estimate extroverts make up 50 - 74 percent of the population.
-These “social butterflies” thrive under social stimulation.
-Extroverts focus on their external environment, the people and activities around them.
-Extroverts thrive in active, fast-paced jobs, such as politics, teaching and sales, where quick decisions are commonplace.
+Extroverts are “social butterflies” who thrive under social stimulation.
+They focus on their external environment, the people and activities around them.
+Extroverts often thrive in active, fast-paced jobs, such as politics, teaching, and sales, where quick decisions are commonplace.
 Extroverts learn by doing and enjoy talking through ideas and problems.
-Multi-tasking comes easily to them.
-Two examples of famous extroverts are Oprah and current U.S. President, Barack Obama.

-The other 16 - 50 percent of the population consists of introverts, who get their energy from having “alone time.”
-Careers promoting introvert’s strength include scientists, writers and artists, although television personalities David Lettermen and Barbara Walters are self-proclaimed introverts.
 Introverts enjoy spending time alone or in small groups of people, but may get overwhelmed in new situations or in large groups of people.
 They prefer to focus on one task at a time and observe a situation before jumping in.
 Fields that may tap an introvert’s strengths include science, writing, and art.

 Issues may arise when an introvert and extrovert interact.
 An introvert may view an extrovert as bossy and overbearing whereas an extrovert may view an introvert as stuck up or shy.
-In fact, shyness is a trait commonly used to describe introvert, but both personality types can be shy.
-Shyness is a feeling of uneasiness or anxiety experienced in social situations.
-Unlike introverts, who prefer less social stimulation, shy people often crave social interaction, but avoid it for fear of criticism or rejection.
+Introverts are not necessarily shy, however.
+Shyness is a feeling of uneasiness or anxiety experienced in social situations, and shy people often crave social interaction but avoid it for fear of criticism or rejection.

-So which personality type has the real advantage, the extrovert or the introvert?
-Experience shows teamed up, the extrovert and the introvert, are a powerful team.
-Steve Jobs, a charismatic extrovert, teamed up with introvert Steve Wozniak to co-found Apple Inc.
+Teamed up, the extrovert and the introvert may form a powerful team.
+Steve Jobs, a charismatic extrovert, teamed up with introvert Steve Wozniak to co-found Apple.

 Are Extroverts Happier Than Introverts?

-There’s no clear answer to this question.
 Current tests consistently rate extroverts higher on the happiness scale than introverts.
-However, many of these tests measure degree of happiness using activities like socializing and interacting with the outside world, both of which extroverts need to thrive!
+However, many of these tests measure the degree of happiness using activities like socializing and interacting with the outside world, both of which extroverts need to thrive!
 Introverts do experience happiness when they around other people, but are most happy when participating in lower-key activities.
-These are not accounted for on current tests and likely causes introverts to score lower.

 There also appears to be a cultural factor affecting the happiness level of extroverts and introverts.
 Many Western cultures tend to favor extroverted personalities, people who act quickly, appear friendly and are outgoing.
 Introverts often feel pressure to be extroverts, which can lead to anxiety or lowered self-esteem.
-A majority of Eastern cultures tend to encourage people who are more contemplative, quiet and appear serene.
-Introverts in these cultures don’t feel the stigma to be extroverted and so are more accepting of their inherent personality.
-Research supports the keys to happiness lie in having a sense of purpose, self acceptance and a supportive social network, which both personality types can form.
+Introverts in other cultures may feel accepting of their inherent personality.
+Research suggests the keys to happiness lie in having a sense of purpose, self-acceptance, and a supportive social network, which both introverts and extroverts can form.